Pitjantjatjara

-The Pitjantjatjara (/ˌpɪtʃəntʃəˈtʃɑːrə/; /pjt/ or /pjt/) are an Aboriginal people of the Central Australian desert near Uluru.
-They are closely related to the Yankunytjatjara and Ngaanyatjarra and their languages are, to a large extent, mutually intelligible (all are varieties of the Western Desert language).
+The Pitjantjatjara (/ˌpɪtʃəntʃəˈtʃɑːrə/; /pjt/ or /pjt/) are an Aboriginal Australian people, originating from the Central Australian desert near Uluru, Australia.
+They are closely related to the Yankunytjatjara and Ngaanyatjarra people.
+Their languages are, to a large extent, mutually intelligible (all are varieties of the Western Desert language).

-They refer to themselves as Anangu (people).
+They refer to themselves as Aṉangu people.
 The Pitjantjatjara live mostly in the northwest of South Australia, extending across the border into the Northern Territory to just south of Lake Amadeus, and west a short distance into Western Australia.
-The land is an inseparable and important part of their identity, and every part of it is rich with stories and meaning to aṉangu.
+The land is an inseparable and important part of their identity; every part of it is rich with stories and meaning to the Aṉangu.

 Pronunciation

 The ethnonym Pitjantjatjara is usually pronounced (in normal, fast speech) with elision of one of the repeated syllables -tja-, thus: pitjantjara.
 In more careful speech all syllables will be pronounced.

 Etymology

 The name Pitjantjatjara derives from the word pitjantja, a nominalised form of the verb "go" (equivalent to the English "going" used as a noun).
 Combined with the comitative suffix -tjara, it means something like "pitjantja-having" (i.e. the variety that uses the word pitjantja for "going").
 This distinguishes it from its near neighbour Yankunytjatjara which has yankunytja for the same meaning.
 This naming strategy is also the source of the names of Ngaanyatjarra and Ngaatjatjarra but in that case the names contrast the two languages based on their words for "this" (respectively, ngaanya and ngaatja).
 The two languages Pitjantjatjara and Yankunytjatjara may be grouped together under the name Nyangatjatjara (indicating that they have nyangatja for "this") which then contrasts them with Ngaanyatjarra and Ngaatjatjarra.